 Please note that the Society is not responsible for external links.

-Safeguards include contractual obligations imposed on the recipients of your personal information.
-Those obligations require the recipient to protect your personal information to the standard required in the EEA.
-Safeguards may also include requiring the recipient to subscribe to ‘international frameworks’ intended to enable secure data sharing and where the framework is the means of protection for the personal information.
+Safeguards include the company receiving your personal data to protect it to the standard required in the UK.
+Safeguards may also include the receiving company subscribing to ‘international frameworks’ to enable secure data sharing.

 You have the following rights in relation to your personal data.

-We have to be transparent with you about how we collect and use your personal data at the time we collect it from you (for example, when you open an account or apply for a service online), or through privacy notices such as this one.
+We will be clear about how we collect and use your personal data when we get it from you (for example, when you open an account or apply for a service) and through this Privacy Notice.

-You have the right to get a copy of your personal data and details of how we use and store it.
+You have the right to access and get a copy of the personal data we hold about you.